tsinis/sealed_world/packages/sealed_countries/README.md

 import 'package:sealed_countries/sealed_countries.dart';
 ```

-## Usage
+### Usage

 Use `WorldCountry` class to get information about countries.
-Either construct a new instance directly or with use of the class factory constructors/method `fromCode`, `fromCodeShort` or from any value that class contains `maybeFromValue`, or select one from the `WorldCountry.list` constant.
+Either construct a new instance directly or with use of the class factory constructors/static methods, or select one from the `WorldCountry.list` constant.

 ```dart
   print(WorldCountry.list.length); // Prints: "250".